Rabbitory/rabbitory_cli/README.md

 # Rabbitory CLI

 **Rabbitory CLI** is a command-line interface tool designed to streamline the deployment of the Rabbitory Control Panel infrastructure on AWS.
-With Rabbitory CLI, you can effortlessly set up, configure, and manage RabbitMQ instances, security groups, and related resources.
+With Rabbitory CLI, you can effortlessly integrate with your AWS environment and automatically provision the resources needed to manage your Rabbitmq instances on the Cloud.

----

 ## 📦 Installation